rhdunn/flite/README.md

 * FreeBSD 3.x and 4.x
 * Solaris 5.7
 * OSF1 V4.0 (gives an unimportant warning about sizes when compiled `cst_val.c`)
-* Windows (current only crossed compiled from Linux, and may need a little work to get running again)
+* Windows 2000 under Cygwin 1.3.5
-* WinCE (2.11 and 3.0) (probably)
+* Some support for WinCE (2.11 and 3.0) is included but is not complete

 Other similar platforms should just work, we have also cross compiled on a Linux machine for StrongARM.
 However note that new byte order